Utah Administrative Code

 (iii) an employee performing work under the grant or contract who has been convicted of a controlled substance violation in the workplace.

-(1) A separate confidential file of drug and alcohol test results and documents related to the last chance agreements shall be maintained and stored in the agency human resource field office.
+(1) A separate confidential file of drug and alcohol test results and documents related rehabilitation shall be maintained and stored in the agency human resource field office.

 (2) Test results shall be retained in accordance with the retention schedule.